-Although, I’ll admit I sometimes whip up a package of ramen, show my kids what a pitcher of Kool-aid is (they can’t believe people drank that all the time ;)), and make Velvetta dip in the crock pot for football games.
+I’ll admit I still revert back to my childhood eating habits and whip up a package of ramen, show my kids what a pitcher of Kool-aid is (they can’t believe people drank that all the time ;)), and make Velvetta dip in the crock pot for football games.
 I grew up on the stuff, guys.
-But thank goodness I revamped my favorite Cheeseburger Macaroni into a “real food” dish.

 I love my Lodge dutch oven for one-pot dishes.
 It’s large enough that I don’t have to worry about it spilling over when I stir.
-But, this is the smaller one of their dutch ovens and I love that it fits so much better into the dishwasher.
+This is the smaller one of their dutch ovens and I love that, still large enough for big batches of recipes, it fits so much better into the dishwasher.

 Note: go ahead and sub out ground turkey and chicken to keep the fat content down.
-But, be sure to add a bit of olive oil to the pan to replace the missing fat you’ll need for cooking the onions and the remainder of the dish.
+But, be sure to add a bit of olive oil to the skillet to replace the missing fat you’ll need for cooking the onions and the remainder of the recipe.

-You’ll want to add the garlic cloves right when the ground beef has finished cooking, just for a couple minutes.
+You’ll want to add the garlic cloves right when the ground beef or ground turkey has finished cooking, just for a couple minutes.

 Note: if you don’t have fresh garlic you can use 1/2 teaspoon garlic powder as a sub.
 Or, 3/4 teaspoon of garlic salt and reduce the salt by half.

 Of course, you don’t have to use whole milk if you don’t want to.
-But, the heavier the milk the creamier the pasta will be.
-And, frankly, a whole lot closer to the original 80’s version from your childhood.
-And elbow pasta is traditional here.
-You can go all freaky and un-traditional if you like.
-But then why are you making cheeseburger macaroni, may I ask?
-Yup…elbow, it is.
+But the heavier the milk, the creamier the pasta will be.
+And, frankly, a whole lot closer to the original 80’s version of Hamburger Helper you remember from your childhood.

-The above amount of salt is incorrect.
+The above amount of salt is incorrect in the photo above.
 It should say 2 TEASPOONS!

 That paprika is a strange addition, isn’t it.
-But trust me, it’s what keeps this pasta as close to the original as possible.
-Truly.
+But trust me, it’s what keeps this pasta as close to the original hamburger helpers as possible.
+Truly, give it a try!

-Like most pasta dishes, don’t just cover it and leave.
-Be sure to stop by and give it a stir once or twice to make sure it isn’t sticking to the bottom.
+Like most pasta dishes, don’t just cover the pan and leave.
+Be sure to stop by and give the macaroni a stir once or twice to make sure it isn’t sticking to the bottom.
 If you find that it is sticking a bit, add a couple tablespoons more milk.

 Speaking of 80’s food, does anyone remember Velvetta?
 Oh yes.
 Please tell me you don’t use that stuff anymore.
 Let’s move on to real cheese that is made from real milk, can we?
 Like the sharp cheddar cheese we put into our cheeseburger macaroni.
 No little pouches of powder will go into this recipe.
 No sirree!!

-Why don’t you gather your family around the table, share them memories of days gone by, and treat them to a plate of Cheeseburger Macaroni.
+Why don’t you gather your family around the table, share them memories of your childhood (I double dog dare you to tell them about your obsession with the Cabbage Patch Dolls!), and treat them to a plate of Cheeseburger Macaroni.

 - 1 small onion diced